If you're serving overseas you won't miss out on a brand-new gritty series featuring unprecedented access to the elite Parachute Regiment.

 The series will follow the recruits who make it into the regiment, filming them up close and personal on their first major assignments as they prepare for new military threats.

-The Paras: Men Of War episode two will air January 24 from 9pm on ITV and BFBS TV channel 3 if you're serving overseas
+The Paras: Men Of War episode three will air January 24 from 9pm on ITV and BFBS TV channel 3 if you're serving overseas